Your Leader Has You on Call 24/7, but Even Jesus and Your Spouse Allow You to Sleep

 Spiritual leaders drunk with power

-I was talking with one of the women who worked in the church office one day and she absolutely beamed with pride as she told me her current situation.
+I was talking with one of the women who worked in the church office one afternoon and she absolutely beamed with pride as she told me her current situation.
 Now that she was up close to the pastor, she must keep her cell phone on at all times in case he needed her.
-She said that even when she was in the hospital recovering from back surgery she had to keep her phone on.
+She said that even when she had been in the hospital recovering from back surgery she had to keep her phone on.
 I asked what she could possibly have done for the pastor while flat on her back after major surgery and she just shrugged her shoulders and smiled.
 In my opinion, this is a case of being drunk with one's own power and an example of gross spiritual abuse.

 Christ should have first place in your heart